Shani occupies 10th-from-Chandra

 Shani-Kanya may be a notable criticizer and problematizer of government.

-Effort due to demands of public, regulatory credibility
+Effort required by the demands of public respect, regulatory credibility

-Professor Shani's classroom in bhava-10 represents resistance to change which necessitates the effort that is required to achieve a consistent and credible high-visibility, respectable social leadership identity.
+Professor Shani's classroom-10 represents resistance to change which necessitates the effort that is required to achieve a consistent and credible high-visibility, respectable social leadership identity.

 Marriage and children